Frequently Asked Questions:

 I am a Berkeley student and am very interested in this program.
 May I be considered for this program?
 Yes, you may apply if you meet the other criteria.
 But please be aware that this REU program is mainly designed to provide research opportunities for students at schools without the ready access to resources that are available to Berkeley students, so most of the slots will be for students from other schools.

 When will I hear if I am admitted?
 We appreciate the time and effort required to complete the application process, and know that students have many decisions to make concerning their summer plans.
-We are committed to completing the evaluation process as soon as possible and hope to be contacting you about the outcome of your application by the end of February.
+We are committed to completing the evaluation process as soon as possible and hope to be contacting you about the outcome of your application by March 7, 2014.
 Please be aware that due to the large number of applications and the small number of positions, many highly qualified applicants must be turned down.
 This should in no way discourage you from applying to graduate school in biosciences at UCB.

 Where can I ask about things not covered in this FAQ?
 Email any other questions or concerns to email@example.com.